rostacik/FixMyASPXfilesPowershellTool/README.md

 - Removing head tag with vs_targetSchema from older VS,
 - Moving script references to the bottom of a file (before end of body tag),
 - Scanning inline JavaScript (should be removed to separate .js file, I know) and fixing calling IDs without document.getElementById - older IE behavior,
-- deleting row with old http-equiv=MSThemeCompatible,
+- Deleting row with old http-equiv=MSThemeCompatible,
-- remove language="javascript" from script tag
+- Remove language="javascript" from script tag